(syllabus and calendar)

 But what if we have no default implementation to provide?
 Perhaps we would want something more abstract than an abstract class.
 An interface is more abstract than an abstract class because an interface prohibits--at its level--implementation, even partial implementation.

-The Java API link to "All Classes" should be labeled "All Classess and Interfaces" because it lists each interface in italics.
+The Java API link to "All Classes" should be labeled "All Classess and Interfaces" because it lists each interface in italics, and perhaps 30% of the APIs are interfaces rather than classes.

 Unified Modeling Language (UML) diagram of the conceptual distinction between an implementing class and the interface or abstract class that dictates the signature to use when implementing.